 The best piece at ASI Museum though is the life-size image of Paun Raja or the king in Asht Dhatu or an alloy of 8 metals.
 This was brought here from the Dandeshwar temple down the road.
 It is a rare sculpture from the Kumaon region.

 We were strictly told – No Photography, so I could not take any pictures but they thankfully handed me a booklet on museum artifacts at the exit.
 I had a small conversation with the museum officials and realized that these images are prone to theft, hence the security is very high.

 - Jageshwar Dham is about 35 km from Almora which is the closest big town.
 From Haldwani/Kathgodam it is about 120 km.
 You have to go by road, there is no train or air connectivity.
 Drive is beautiful.

 - You need about 3-4 hours to see all the temple complexes and the museum.
 If you want to perform Puja or attend evening Arti – plan to stay here for a day.

 - Rates for various rituals are fixed and a board outside the temple clearly tells you these rates.

-- ASI Museum at Jageshwar is open from 10 AM – 5 PM and is closed on Fridays.
-Entry is free.
+- ASI Museum there is open from 10 AM – 5 PM and is closed on Fridays.
+The entry is free.

-- Take a walk along the stream and enjoy the thick Deodar forest that kind of nest the Jageshwar Temple complex.
+- Take a walk along the stream and enjoy the thick Deodar forest that’s kind of next to the temple complex.

-- You can also visit Vridhh Jageshwar Temple that is about 14 km from Jageshwar and requires a bit of hiking.
+- You can also visit the Vridhh Jageshwar Temple that is about 14 km away and requires a bit of hiking.

-- There is KMVN Rest house that is located right next to the temple and gives a lovely view of the temple.
+- There is a KMVN Resthouse that is located right next to the temple and gives a lovely view of the temple.
 Other hotels and resorts are situated at some distance.

 - You get simple food in the few shops around the temple.
 Most of these shops close by 8:00 PM or so.

-Recommend you read following travel blog on places to visit in Uttarakhand.
+Recommend you read the following travel blog on places to visit in Uttarakhand.